rocco-sir/plugin.audio.hongkongradio/README.md

 Hong Kong Radio Addon for Kodi Matrix
 ------------------------------------

-Old versiion from Kodi SuperRepo
+Old fork V0.2.0 from Kodi SuperRepo

-New version for Kodi
+New version V0.2.1 for Kodi Matrix